RainbowMiner/RainbowMiner/README.md

 - ExcludeFromWatchdog = list of algorithms or miner, you want to exclude from the watchdog
 - ExcludeMinerName = list of miner names, you want to exclude from mining
 - ExcludePoolName = list of pool names, you want to exclude from mining
+- ExcludeCoin = list of coins, you want to exclude from mining
 - Currency = currencies, you want to be shown [default=BTC,USD,EUR]
 - Donate = set the minutes, you want RainbowMiner to work for the developer (min. is 10 minutes, equals to 0.7%) [default=24]
 - Proxy = set your proxy address here, if you are using one